Last Updated on May 8, 2022 by MABER SAL

 Kia Forte

 The Kia Forte is a compact car with above-average reliability ratings and affordable maintenance costs.
 With this model, you won’t make multiple trips to the repair shops, and you will only spend around $553 per year on maintenance.
-For a reliable car in its class, that is a small but worthy price to pay.
+That is a small but worthy price for a reliable car in its class.

 What is the Kia Maintenance schedule?

-To keep your Kia functioning in an optimal state, you need to visit a dealer after every 7,500 miles for routine maintenance; at every visit, the technician will check on different components, so it is important to keep up with them.
+To keep your Kia functioning in an optimal state, you need to visit a dealer every 7,500 miles for routine maintenance; at every visit, the technician will check on different components, so it is crucial to keep up with them.

-Are you curious to find out what happens at every visit and how much you expect to spend?
+Are you curious about what happens at every visit and how much you expect to spend?
 Let’s get to it.

 Mileage | Service | Approximate cost |